 If you are going to use a wash down there, it is important that the wash is pH balanced, leading women's health specialist, Dr. Navya Mysore, says.
 "When the pH of the cleanser matches your vaginal/vulvar pH you are allowing the good vaginal/vulvar bacteria to thrive and this helps prevent infections from forming."
 If you want a vagina-friendly way to get rid of sweat and odors, opt for cleansing wipes or wash your vagina with perfume-free soap and consider blow drying your crotch, writes Dr. Lissa Rankin in "What's Up Down There?"
 If you do use cleansing wipes, be sure they're unscented, meaning stripped free of irritating and unnecessary additives.
 Such ingredients can throw off your vaginal pH and lead to infections.
 Additionally, be wary of bubble baths, as the chemicals and artificial fragrances can be bad for your vagina.

 Want to wipe off the sweat from your nether regions?
 LOLA’s all-natural vegan cleansing wipes are pH-balanced to support vaginal health and help you keep it fresh and clean.
 Shop now

 Trim or Shave Pubic Hair

 If you have a lot of pubic hair, it can make you sweat more and the hair traps moisture, which can lead to some unpleasant smells.
 While everyone's grooming habits are a personal choice, trimming or getting rid of pubic hair automatically cuts down on the hair that's holding the sweat.

-When to see a doctor
+When to See a Doctor

 While clothing and lifestyle changes should help keep you comfortable, prescription medications are available if your sweating is severe.
 Whatever the reason, there are a lot of solutions to stay dry.
 And if your perspiring is persistent and bothersome, don't be embarrassed.
-Just check with your general practitioner or dermatologist.